iamfazn/iamfazn/README.md

-#### I'm Fauzan
+### I'm Fauzan

-I specialize in building and scaling early-stage engineering startups
+I am passionate about building and scaling startups.